robertostling/gec-evaluation/annotator/GUIDELINES.md

 *The sentence is native-sounding.
 It has no grammatical errors, but may contain very minor typographical and/or collocation errors.*

+We do not take the "native-sounding" requirement literally, and the second part of the definition explicitly allows collocation errors, which presumably make the sentence less native-sounding.

 Example: **jag tror att det finns bra möjligheter att uttrycka sig genom kläder i Sverige eftersom man nästan kan ha på sig vad man vill .**

 This sentence contains a word choice error (tycker/tror) which changes the